 - Elementary Algebra

 If you do very well on the Algebra Readiness Test or Elementary Algebra Test and your results indicate you are eligible to take one of the two higher math placement tests (Intermediate Algebra or Precalculus), please refer to the following Practice Tests/Guides:

 You may also be matched with appropriate math and English courses without taking the College placement tests if you have:

-For example, Southwestern College may consider results from California State University’s English Placement Test (EPT), Entry Level Mathematics (ELM) Test, and Early Assessment Program (EAP).
+For example, Southwestern College may consider results from the Early Assessment Program (EAP) as well as the California State University's English Placement Test (EPT) and Entry Level Mathematics (ELM) Test.